kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 ### Goals

-  - Decouple scheduling, initialization, and workload execution.
+  - Decouple pod creation, scheduling, and initialization from workload execution to enable the "warm pool" use case.
   - Enable high-churn addition and removal of containers.
-  - Enable low-latency workload startup, targeting < 100ms of overhead.
+  - Enable low-latency workload startup, working towards a sub-100ms goal (request to code execution).

 ### Non-Goals